-Q. Why use hard disks to store music?
+Q. Why use computer storage to store music?
 Why not metal rods, special cards or CD’s?

-A. The primary digital music sources used by the CBS5000 are solid-state memory chips and disk memory.
-Standard audio CD’s can also be played.
+A. The BRG Carillon uses solid-state memory chips to store music and schedules.
+Standard audio CD’s may also be played.
 No other digital carillon offers greater sound quality.
 Some company’s use amplified metal rods (like a mantel clock).
 They do not sound like real cast bells.
-Disk storage is a timeproven and reliable method of reproducing high quality digital sound.

 Q. Are all carillons alike?